corentinV797/Bowling/README.md

 # **Solution**

+This kata was Test Driven Developped in regular Java with JUnit tests.

 **Main Classes**

 - Game class purpose is to process every roll input (int format) and to calculate the score of the game (core class)